extratone/bilge/annotation/highlights.md

 >
 > 3. Build, in partnership with writers, a discovery network that helps them cross-promote, collaborate, and connect with audiences independent of attention economy networks.

+> In short, our master plan is:
+>
+> 1. Continue to improve Substack’s simple and powerful publishing tools, including expanding support for audio, video, and community-building features.
+>
+> 2. Grow the Substack economy to help writers connect with the services they need to do their best work and build thriving publications, such as editing, design, insurance, and financing.
+>
+> 3. Build, in partnership with writers, a discovery network that helps them cross-promote, collaborate, and connect with audiences independent of attention economy networks.

 # [The Great Linux Tablet Hope | Revue](https://midrange.tedium.co/issues/the-great-linux-tablet-hope-877948)

+> I have an iPad Pro, a 2018 model that I bought earlier this year because I felt that it was important to have an understanding of the iOS ecosystem even if I was using Android with my smartphone.

 > I have an iPad Pro, a 2018 model that I bought earlier this year because I felt that it was important to have an understanding of the iOS ecosystem even if I was using Android with my smartphone.